 If, after reviewing the requirements within the portal and the AAMC website, you have further questions, you can contact the Georgetown Student Health Center through a secure message within the immunization portal above or by calling the Student Health Center at 202-687-2200.

 I am out of the country and will be unable to meet the deadline for submission of the Immunization and Tuberculosis Screening Certificate.
 What are my options?

-The Immunization and Tuberculosis Screening Certificate submission deadlines are July 15th for the fall semester and December 15th for student starting their studies at Georgetown in the spring semester.
+The Immunization and Tuberculosis Screening Certificate submission deadlines are July 15th for the fall semester and December 15th for students starting their studies at Georgetown in the spring semester.
 If for some reason you are unable to turn in the form to us by these dates, you must submit it as soon as possible.
-After August 15, the University Registrar may block continuation of your registration for the fall semester until the form has been submitted and immunization and screening requirements have been met.
+After August 15, the University Registrar may block the continuation of your registration for the fall semester until the form has been submitted and immunization and screening requirements have been met.

 I don’t have a physician or can’t get one to sign Georgetown’s form.
 May I submit copies of my old immunization records without a current physician’s signature?

 We prefer that your healthcare provider complete and sign the Georgetown form.
-This will ensure that all of the requirements are met, and that any vaccinations and/or testing that you may need can be administered.
+This will ensure that all of the requirements are met and that any vaccinations and/or testing that you may need can be administered.
 However, we will accept an official immunization record (such as government immunization certificates or copies from a medical record).
-This may delay review of your information, which could affect your registration.
+This may delay the review of your information, which could affect your registration.
 It is still your responsibility to ensure that the actual immunization and screening requirements are met, regardless of what form or records you submit.
 All documentation should be submitted through the Immunization Portal and all students must complete the electronic Tuberculosis Screening Questionnaire within the portal.